 It said they were Shopify orders, so I clicked on the order name to see.

-What I realized had happened was that this order had once been a legitimate order and had been duplicated and edited inside the shipping system so that they changed every piece of information.
+What I realized had happened was that this order had once been legitimate and had been duplicated and edited inside the shipping system so that they changed every piece of information.
 This way they could hide it.

 So I knew the key to this was finding out who edited this order.

-Everyone on the team has their own logins so as long as the software stored edit logs I’d be able to find out who it was.
+Everyone on the team has their logins so as long as the software stored edit logs I’d be able to find out who it was.

 I called my 3PL to speak with someone in the tech department to find out if they kept records of who edited orders, and if so, who edited these orders and changed all the information?